 Norwegian fjords have an undisputed 'wow' factor.
 Whilst many people decide to explore them from the water, we give you the opportunity to explore them on a self-drive holiday, with pre-booked and exceptionally comfortable accommodation.

-- witness the beauty of Lofthus, with the Folgefonna glacier reaching alongside emerald forests
+- discover beautiful Lofthus, with the Folgefonna glacier reaching alongside emerald forests

 - admire Bergen from the top of Mount Floyen

-Exploring at your own pace has many benefits as does the lack of traffic on Norwegian roads and on this new 7-night itinerary, you’ll be ‘wowed’ at every corner as the scenery just keeps getting better and better.
+Exploring at your own pace has many benefits as does the lack of traffic on Norwegian roads and on this itinerary you’ll be ‘wowed’ at every corner as the scenery just keeps getting better and better.

 'Orchard' of Hardanger

 Fly to Bergen and enjoy a stunning drive along Hardangerfjord, Norway’s second largest fjord, before arriving at the beautifully situated town of Lofthus.
 Often referred to as the ‘orchard’ of Hardanger, this area has a wealth of fruit trees – spectacular cherry, plum and apple blossoms in May and plentiful fruit in August.

 Stay at Hotel Ullensvang with its incredible views across the water to Folgefonna glacier, its gentle slopes ideal for a spot of summer skiing.
 The view of the towering mountains behind the hotel is equally impressive.
 Be sure to make the most of the facilities at the hotel and explore Lofthus - the interesting older part has narrow lanes, traditional timber buildings and the old stone church which dates from 1250.